-* Never discard water in which vegetables are cooked, use it in gravies, soups, rasam or kolumbu.
+Never discard water in which vegetables are cooked, use it in gravies and soups.

-* Store the raisins in an airtight container in the refrigerator.
+Store the raisins in an airtight container in the refrigerator.
 They will stay fresh for much longer.
-Pour very hot water over them if they had hardened, after that drain them immediately, and spread on a paper towel to dry.

-*You can leave a spoon in the vessel in which the milk is being boiled at low heat so that it does not get burnt at the bottom
+Leave a spoon in the vessel in which the milk is being boiled at low heat so that it does not get burnt at the bottom.

-*Immediately after boiling noodles put them in normal cold water to separate them each.
+After boiling noodles immediately put them in normal cold water to avoid them from sticking with each other.

-*If you forget to soak chana/Rajma overnight.
-Just soak the chana/Rajma in the boiling water for an hour before cooking.
+If one forgets to soak Chana/Rajma overnight.
+Just soak them in the boiling water for an hour before cooking.

-* Potatoes soaked in salt water for 20 minutes will bake more rapidly.
+Potatoes soaked in salt water for 20 minutes will bake them more rapidly.

-2. Keep coriander leaves in a muslin (cheese) cloth bag in the refrigerator.
+leaves in a muslin cloth bag in the refrigerator.
 They will remain fresh for a longer time.